core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The endpoint then finds one or more addresses of the directory server as described in {{simple_finding}}.

 An endpoint finally asks the directory server to probe it for resources and publish them as described in {{simple_publishing}}.

-The directory server integrates the information it received this way into its resource directory.
-It MAY make the information available to further directories, if it can ensure that a loop does not form.
-The protocol used between directories to ensure loop-free operation is outside the scope of this document.

 ### Simple publishing to Resource Directory Server {#simple_publishing}